matt-mert/grids/README.md

-# grids
+# Grids
-A dynamic and data-oriented grid system
+### A dynamic and data-oriented grid system
+---
+The grid system does not depend Unity Engine.

+Author: matt-mert